 The Antarctic Peninsula, particularly the West coast of the Peninsula is warming at a rate about 10 times faster than the global average.
 This has received a great deal of publicity in recent years and is where the Larsen B ice shelf (see above) is situated.
 The average annual temperature of this region has increased by nearly 3°C in the last 50 years.

-Data on temperatures in Antarctica only really go back about 50 years, anything beyond that is surmised from ice cores or other sources and so we don't accurately know how the temperatures vary over even the medium term in Antarctica.
+Data on temperatures in Antarctica only really go back about 60 years, anything beyond that is surmised from ice cores or other sources and so we don't accurately know how the temperatures vary over even the medium term in Antarctica.
 The reason that the Peninsula region appears to be so dramatically warming is that it has a large amount of snow and ice, glaciers, ice shelves and other features, It also has an annual average temperature not far off the freezing point of water.
-A small increase in the average annual temperature can mean that a few more weeks or even just a few more days per year when melting can occur can result in very visible results of ice features reducing or disappearing.
+A small increase in the average annual temperature can mean that a few more weeks or even just a few more days per year when melting can occur can result in very visible results on ice features that are more likely to reduce in size or disappear.

 The vast majority of Antarctica is so cold that even if the temperature was to rise by the same amount as the Peninsula, there still wouldn't be any melting going on at all.
 The average surface temperature of continental Antarctica is about -37°C as opposed to -5°C for the warmest places on the peninsula.

-- A warmer day in most of Antarctica still gives a temperature
+in most of Antarctica still gives a temperature well below

 = Nothing much to see.